A quick and easy recipe for DIY natural fabric stain remover recipe for laundry care that is safe, nontoxic, hypoallergenic and effective!

 I know some of you will want to know why you’d want to make your own natural fabric stain remover recipe to begin with, so here are a few reasons!

 I’ve written about the dangers of artificial fragrances many times here on the blog!
 Artificial fragrances can trigger asthma attacks, worsen allergies, and cause inflammation in the sinuses that can lead to more frequent colds and respiratory infections.
 That’s why I prefer to scent my homemade products with essential oils (read more about them below).

 Fake fragrances disperse particles of formaldehyde and phthalates (thy-lates) into the air.
 Phthalates are small particles of plastic that are used to bind the artificial fragrance molecules together.
 We then breathe in those tiny particles of plastic and they get into our nose and lungs – yuck!

 1,4-Dioxane is a contaminant found in products that create suds.
 It’s not an added ingredient, but is created when common ingredients, like Sodium Laureth Sulfate and PEG compounds, react with one another.
 It is found in many, many cleaning, laundry, and cosmetic products but you’ll not find it listed on the label because it is not an added ingredient.

 It is linked to cancer, digestive system effects, respiratory effects, skin irritation/allergies/damage, and damage to vision (source 1 and 2).
 It is considered a probably human carcinogen by the U.S. Environmental Protection Agency (EPA).
 It is banned for use in cosmetics in Canada.

-Benefits of this recipe:
+Benefits of this Natural Stain Remover Recipe: